dotnet/EntityFramework.Docs/entity-framework/core/modeling/index.md

 ---
 # Creating and configuring a model

-Entity Framework uses a set of conventions to build a model based on the shape of your entity classes.
+Entity Framework Core uses a set of conventions to build a model based on the shape of your entity classes.
 You can specify additional configuration to supplement and/or override what was discovered by convention.

 This article covers configuration that can be applied to a model targeting any data store and that which can be applied when targeting any relational database.
 Providers may also enable configuration that is specific to a particular data store.
 For documentation on provider specific configuration see the [Database Providers](xref:core/providers/index) section.